DomWilliams0/name-needed/.planning/history/2021-01-17-simple-planet-gen.md

 * [X] replace threadpool with async
 	* required to allow blocking of slab tasks
 	* simplfies tests, dont need to use crappy blocking impl
-* [ ] add test for single slab navigability > load slab below > is navigation as expected between the 2
 * [X] split up loader/mod.rs into a few separate modules
-* [ ] investigate flashing shadows when a lot of terrain updates happen
+* [~] investigate flashing shadows when a lot of terrain updates happen
 	* probably because occlusion changes are queued for next tick
 * [X] world or camera changes between restarts on world with same seed
 * [X] fix random entity placement on planet